FunkyPotato7/project-backend/README.md

 To find out what this project can do and how to use it, open http://localhost:5000/docs.

-If you opened the project on a different port, enter this port instead of 5000.

 ## Running the server
 If you wish to run the server, the first step is installing all dependencies from package.json.